- Home

 Overview

-Surgery allows your gynaecological oncologist to confirm the diagnosis of ovarian cancer and work out how far the cancer has spread.
-Your gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and side effects.
+The gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and side effects.
 These may include infertility.
-If having children is important to you, talk to your doctor before surgery and ask for a referral to a fertility specialist.
+If the option to have children is important to you, talk to your doctor before surgery and ask for a referral to a fertility specialist.

 For more on this, see our general section on Surgery.